Eshaancoding/Finlio/README.md

 Attempting to create a portfolio / resume project, in submission for a challenge hosted on Slingshot, on June 11th, 2021.

-This is my first application!
+This is my first web application!
 Please email me at eshaanbarkataki@gmail.com if you have any questions, or any concerns with my code.
 Any feedback is welcome!

 ## How to run: